Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 For almost all of us, a house is going to be the biggest purchase we make.
 Even in lower-cost areas, a decent home can go for around $150,000.

-And with the market as hot as it is right now because of the COVID pandemic, it seems like you may pay even more for a home than you normally would.
+And with the post-covid market, it seems like you may pay even more for a home than you normally would.

-The nice thing about owning a home—and part of the reason why it’s always been part of the American Dream—is because you’re no longer giving someone else money to live in something they own.
+The nice thing about owning a home—and part of the reason why it’s always been part of the American Dream—is because you’re no longer giving someone else money to live in something they own (which isn’t a bad thing by the way).
 Once you pay off your mortgage you’re free and clear.

 Well…you know…after you pay all the hidden costs.